itsthepo/cloudquery_sumo_cspm/AWS/readme.md

 1. [Cloudquery](https://www.cloudquery.io/docs) deployed into a cloud env (their preferred is AWS), they do have a lovely [TF](https://github.com/cloudquery/terraform-aws-cloudquery) that can make this deployment very simple.
 I think when moving this to production we should look at it entirely being hosted in aws.
 For the sake of the POC, this was done mostly local to my mac with the exception of the database being hosted in AWS (RDS).
 This was a huge thank you to Chas Clawson who found cloudquery and provided it to the team to test!
 His research turned up this [link](https://www.cloudquery.io/blog/open-source-cspm#step-1-install-or-deploy-cloudquery): which was used to create this doc.

 2. Sumo currently does NOT have a methodology to pull logs/data from a database very easily.
 However, we have DO have OTEL support at Sumo for a [postgresql reciever](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.62.0/receiver/postgresqlreceiver) BUT it currently only supports metrics.
-I am not sure if they will add that functionality but may be something we can use at a later data.
+I am not sure if they will add that functionality but may be something we can use at a later date.
 Maybe this changes with out deployment of OTEL in the future but for right now this POC code leverages the ability to export the results from the DB table to a csv and then ingested into the sumologic via an installed collector looking at the direcotry.

     *Please note that the most likely sustainable 'go-live' route would be to leverage a hosted collector by posting the new file to the https endpoint on a re-occuring timeframe*